-Three-storey Dutch farm floats possibilities of urban dairy production
+3-storey Dutch farm floats possibilities of urban dairy production

 ROTTERDAM, Netherlands — Peter van Wingerden's dairy farm smells just like any other farm.
 The rich aroma of cow manure and grass hangs in the air around the unusual stable housing the cattle.
 The farm itself is far from traditional.

-Moored in a small harbor in Rotterdam's busy port, the farm is a futuristic three-story floating structure where one robot milks the cows and another automatically scoops up the manure that gives the enterprise its familiar smell.
+Moored in a small harbour in Rotterdam's busy port, the farm is a futuristic three-storey floating structure where one robot milks the cows and another automatically scoops up the manure that gives the enterprise its familiar smell.

-Its roof collects rainwater and a raft of solar panels floating alongside produces 40% of the energy the farm needs.
+Its roof collects rainwater and a raft of solar panels floating alongside produces 40 per cent of the energy the farm needs.

-The cows, gazing out over ships transporting gas and yellow cranes unloading ships, eat a mixture of grass cut from a local golf course and the field used by Rotterdam's top soccer team, grain used by a local brewer to make beer and potato peelings — all automatically cut, mixed and transported to food troughs by conveyer belts.
+The cows, gazing out over ships transporting gas and yellow cranes unloading ships, eat a mixture of grass cut from a local golf course and the field used by Rotterdam's top soccer team, grain used by a local brewer to make beer and potato peelings — all automatically cut, mixed and transported to food troughs by conveyor belts.

 As countries around the world seek to meet the challenge of feeding growing populations in a sustainable way, Van Wingerden believes the farm, which opened in May and cost about €3 million ($5.1m), demonstrates a new sustainable way of producing food close to where most of it is consumed — in the world's cities.